 Again, psychological research tells us that there is also a strong recency effect: in all sorts of tasks, words that we've heard or seen recently are processed more quickly.
 Again, we don't know how the recency effect arises in the brain, nor do we know whether the brain mechanisms underlying the frequency and recency effects are partly or entirely the same.
 There is no lack of speculation on these questions, but we honestly just don't know at this point.

 This simple example is typical.
 Very little of what we know about mental processing of speech and language can be translated with confidence into talk about the brain.
 At the same time, very little of what we know about the neurology of language can now be expressed coherently in terms of what we know about mental processing of language.
 For example, one of the most striking facts about the neurology of speech and language is lateralization: the fact that the one of the two cerebral hemispheres, usually the left one, plays a dominant role in many aspects of language-related brain function.
 However, we learn about this only by probing brain function directly -- looking at the symptoms of stroke or head trauma, injecting an anesthetic into the right or left internal carotic artery, imaging cerebral blood flow during the performance of certain language-related tasks, etc. There is nothing obvious in the behavioral or cognitive exploration of linguistic activity that connects to its cerebral lateralization (though we'll see later that there are some interestingly non-obvious ideas about this!)

 The relation between mind and brain in general is a active "frontier" area of science, in which the potential for progress is very great.
 The neural correlates of linguistic activity, and the linguistic meaning of neural activity, are especially interesting topics.
-Reports of current research in this area are often presented at Penn, for example in the meetings of the IRCS/CCN Brain and Language group.
+Reports of current research in this area are often presented at Penn, for example in the 2015-2016 Year of Cognition colloquium series.